JanssenProject/jans/docs/admin/kubernetes-ops/external-secrets-configmaps.md

     vault write auth/approle/role/<role-name> token_policies="<policy-name>"
     ```

-    The default appRole path is `approle` which will be mapped to `cnSecretVaultAppRolePath` later.
+    The default appRole path is `approle` which will be mapped to `cnVaultAppRolePath` later.

 4. Add the following configuration to your `override.yaml`: